-We sat down with Jim and Robert to reflect on their lessons learned about automated testing in life sciences, why USDM’s ATT is unique, and how it is evolving.
+We sat down with Jim and Robert to discuss automated testing in life sciences, why USDM’s ATT is unique, and how its ATT is evolving.

-Q: What is automated testing, and why should life science companies be paying attention?
+Q: What is automated testing, and why should life sciences companies be paying attention?

-Jim: Automated testing is a process that verifies that software is functioning as intended and is meeting requirements by conducting specific tests via automation (e.g., a programmed set of regression test scripts) as opposed to doing them manually.
-This method of software testing makes use of software tools to control the execution of tests and then compare the actual results with predicted or expected results, and report outcomes.
-Testing tools can rapidly and repeatedly simulate user keyboard and mouse activity or system-to-system data interactions, with little or no intervention from the test engineer.
+Jim: Automated testing (as opposed to manual testing) is a scripted process to verify that software is functioning as intended; actual test results are compared with predicted or expected test results, and the pass/fail outcome is reported automatically.
+Testing tools can rapidly and repeatedly simulate keyboard and mouse activity or system-to-system data interactions with little or no intervention from the test engineer.

-Robert: With the FDA’s upcoming Computer Software Assurance (CSA) guidance and the agency’s recent endorsement of automation solutions, our ATT approach offers Computer Software Assurance as well as the inherent advantages of continuous automated regression testing.
+Robert: With the FDA’s upcoming computer software assurance (CSA) guidance and the agency’s endorsement of automation solutions, USDM’s ATT approach can save days or weeks of validation time while offering the inherent advantages of automated regression testing during each change cycle.

 Q: How does USDM’s ATT differ from the Box ATT?

-Jim: USDM tests Box GxP cloud-based functionality for the web platform at the graphical user interface (GUI) level.
-The USDM Box GxP tests are run daily since Box releases occur many times throughout the week.
-This means we test functionality from a user’s perspective.
-On the other hand, Box verifies business and data-layer functionality using their internal and external application program interfaces (APIs).
-It’s possible that on occasion, the internal functions of the system are working correctly, but the user interface may not let a user act or may not respond to a user’s actions correctly.
+Jim: USDM tests Box GxP cloud-based functionality at the graphical user interface (GUI) level, which means we test from a user’s perspective.
+Box verifies business and data-layer functionality using their application program interfaces (APIs).
+It’s possible that, on occasion, the internal functions of the system are working correctly, but the user interface may not let a user act or may not respond to a user’s actions correctly.

-Robert: Also, when there is a change or enhancement to Box GxP-relevant core functionality, USDM often picks up this testing as part of our ATT.
-We assess each Box change and meet with our Box counterparts to decide who is best suited to cover the testing effort.
-Sometimes we both test—we at the UI level and Box at the API level.
+Robert: Also, when there is a change or enhancement to Box GxP-relevant core functionality, USDM often covers it with our ATT.
+Sometimes we both test—USDM at the UI level and Box at the API level.

-Q: How do the two of you work together, with Jim as the developer and Robert as the quality reviewer?
+Q: How do the two of you work together, a developer and a quality reviewer?

 Robert: The short answer is very well.
-And I also believe it’s our internal Automation/Quality partnership that makes our validated ATT work for our regulated life sciences customers.
-Even though the FDA has stated that it does not intend to review the validation of support tools, Jim and I have mutual respect for traditional CSV, change management, procedure, and quality assurance.
-From early on, I let Jim know that I had some test automation hands-on experience, and so I understood his tasks and their challenges.
-I assured him that the quality element, while required, would not impede his progress toward getting the first set of ATT tests launched on time.
-You cannot ignore the business needs of a company.
+Our development/quality partnership is what makes the ATT work for our regulated life sciences customers.
+Even though the FDA has stated that it does not intend to review the validation of support tools, Jim and I have a mutual respect for traditional CSV, change management, procedure, and quality assurance.
+Jim knows that I also have test automation experience, so I understand his team’s tasks and challenges.
+The quality element, while required, will not impede his progress toward getting the production set of ATT tests launched on time.

-Robert: We mutually developed and operate according to our SOPs for incident and change management, and not all developers are familiar or comfortable with that.
-I have been at other organizations where there is an unfortunate disconnection or wariness between Engineering and Quality, and this can lead to deviations or lack of process control.
-Jim and I have a synergy, and sometimes, it’s Jim who reminds me that there is an SOP step or workflow step that I may be overlooking!
-To return the “favor,” when there is an ongoing testing challenge, I may suggest an alternative way to solve it, while also deferring to Jim’s expertise.
+Robert: We operate according to our SOPs for incident and change management, and not all developers are familiar or comfortable with that.
+Jim and I have a synergy, and sometimes, it’s Jim who reminds me that there is a step that I may be overlooking.
+To return the favor, I may suggest an alternative way to solve a testing challenge, while also deferring to Jim’s expertise.

-Jim: My understanding of and support for the Quality role stems from my dual career paths of many years of IT systems solutions development and delivery followed by an equal number of years of regulatory compliance consulting specializing in IT infrastructure qualification and computer system validation.
+Jim: My understanding of and support for the quality role stems from my years of experience with IT systems solutions development and delivery, and regulatory compliance consulting specializing in IT infrastructure qualification and computer system validation.
 This included moving IT systems and infrastructure from on-premises to the cloud.
-I gained a clear understanding that automated regression testing offers an excellent solution for maintaining and assuring a state of compliance and control for frequently changing cloud-based systems.
+I gained a clear understanding that automated regression testing is an excellent solution for maintaining and assuring a state of compliance and control for frequently changing cloud-based systems.

 Q: How has USDM’s ATT process matured since its beginnings?

-Robert: Well, in March 2018, the first USDM ATT production suite was a mixture of 11 automated tests and two manual tests.
-In October 2018, we performed an internal audit of the requirements covered by the Box Validation Accelerator Pack (VAP) against the ATT and found some minor gaps that required remediation.
-In November 2018, the USDM ATT was determined to be the automated equivalent of manually running the Operational Qualification (OQ) every business day, and in some ways, it exceeds the minimum testing requirements.
-Currently, this saves our Cloud Assurance subscribers time and money since they no longer need to execute that manual OQ as part of their validation of Box.
-The ATT test suite is now fully automated and currently numbers 25 test cases and counting.
+Robert: In March 2018, the first USDM ATT production suite consisted of 11 automated tests and two manual tests.
+In October 2018, we performed an internal audit of the requirements covered by the Box Validation Accelerator Pack (VAP) against the ATT and found some minor gaps.
+In November 2018, the USDM ATT was determined to be the automated equivalent of manually running the operational qualification (OQ) every business day, and in some ways, it exceeds the minimum testing requirements.
+Currently, this saves our Cloud Assurance subscribers time and money since they don’t need to execute that manual OQ as part of their validation of Box.
+The ATT suite is now fully automated and currently numbers 25 test cases and counting.
 We even offer a new Box Relay ATT subscription for Cloud Assurance customers who want to purchase the Box Relay add-on for GxP-relevant transactions.

-Jim: As our platform vendor opportunities have grown, we have expanded our Test Automation group to add several senior automation engineers.
-Their experience and expertise allow us to develop solutions using our validated testing tools and repository along with additional data-driven framework testing strategies for performance, flexibility, and maintainability gains, while we continue to use native tool-based record, learn, and playback capabilities for rapid prototyping and proof-of-concept development.
+Jim: We have added several senior automation engineers to the USDM test automation group.
+Their expertise allows us to develop solutions using our validated testing tools while we continue to use tool-based capabilities for rapid prototyping and proof-of-concept development.

-Q: What are some considerations around undertaking an automated testing effort?
+Q: What are some things to consider when taking on an automated testing effort?

-Jim: When considering what makes a good candidate for automation, we first look at the frequency of application releases or updates.
-Daily, weekly or monthly updates needing OQ or PQ re-execution are excellent candidates for investing in automated testing solutions to save time and money over manual efforts.
-Secondly, we look for a definable core of standard functionality requirements where one testing effort can be leveraged for ongoing compliance-state assurance for multiple customers.
-As a follow-on, custom-configuration and customer-specific use case tests can be developed to supplement the core testing.
-Our tools work well with all web-based platform GUIs that we have encountered so far, though some internal document model structures require more crafting effort than others.
+Jim: First, we look at the frequency of releases or updates.
+Daily, weekly, or monthly updates needing OQ or PQ re-execution are excellent candidates for automated testing solutions because they save time and money over manual efforts.
+Secondly, we look for one testing effort can be leveraged for multiple customers.
+As a follow-on, customer-specific use case tests can be developed to supplement the core testing.
+Our tools work well with all Web-based platform GUIs that we’ve encountered so far, although some internal document model structures require more crafting effort than others.

-Robert: Other things to consider before taking on an ATT effort are that tests require a significant development and maintenance investment, so you want to make sure they have a long shelf life.
-The ATT life cycle requires ongoing monitoring, troubleshooting, maintenance, review, and approval to remain operational and compliant.
-Also, we feel an effort that supports regulated companies must include strategies and formal SOPs for ATT validation, administration, maintenance, use, incident and change management, reporting, and Quality review.
+Robert: Other things to consider before taking on an ATT effort are that tests require a significant initial development investment and require ongoing maintenance, so you want to make sure they have a long shelf life.
+The ATT life cycle also requires ongoing monitoring, troubleshooting, review, and approval to remain operational and compliant.
+An ATT effort for regulated companies must include strategies and formal SOPs for ATT validation, administration, maintenance, use, incident and change management, reporting, and quality review.

 Q: Is there anything else either of you would like to add?

-Robert: Yes.
-Both Jim and I are encouraged by the FDA’s recent support of automated tools for assurance activities.
-And I want to emphasize that we take our roles very seriously.
-As Compliance Manager, I must verify that the team’s automated scripts are actually testing what we say they are testing for our customers.
+Robert: We are encouraged by the FDA’s support of automated tools for assurance activities.
+As a compliance manager, I must verify that the team’s automated scripts are testing what we say they are testing for our customers.
 We have a documented method for that, and it works.
-We provide assurance to those who are paying us to act as their Quality “stand-in.”
-Customers can’t physically be there each day to observe the test runs themselves, and the good news is they don’t need to be.
-Additionally, customers do receive test run and incident reports as evidence of our ongoing Compliance Assurance efforts.
+We provide assurance to those who are paying us to act as their quality “stand-in.”
+Customers can’t physically be there each day to observe the test runs, and they don’t need to be.
+They receive test run and incident reports as evidence of our ongoing compliance assurance efforts.

-Jim: As someone who was solely responsible for a lengthy qualification of the IT infrastructure for a major new GMP biological products facility, I gained a deep understanding of the costs and level of effort involved in qualification and validation of on-premises IT infrastructure and systems.
-Configuring and maintaining on-premise testing environments and data that are identical to the production environment is effort-intensive and error-prone.
-It became clear to me that the future of IT infrastructure and systems delivery would rapidly move to a cloud-based services paradigm.
-Maintaining the GxP validation state of these systems and services when the vendor controls the timing and rate of changes requires the creation of new life science solutions and services like those USDM provides.
-We feel our continual regression testing approach is safer for our customers than the traditional pretesting in the test environment.
-The combination of the Box architecture—with any changes rolled out to all instances nearly concurrently—tested by the daily Box and USDM ATTs, allows any issues to be discovered, reproduced, and reported to Box in minutes.
-Because we share the same Box code as our customers’ production instances, this greatly reduces the opportunity for any undiscovered errors.
+Jim: I have a deep understanding of the costs and level of effort involved in qualification and validation of on-premise IT infrastructure and systems.
+Configuring and maintaining on-premise testing environments that are identical to the production environment is effort intensive and error prone.
+Currently, IT infrastructure and systems delivery are rapidly moving to a cloud-based services paradigm.
+The combination of the Box architecture—with any changes rolled out to all instances nearly concurrently—tested daily by the Box and USDM ATTs allows issues to be discovered, reproduced, and reported to Box in minutes.
+This greatly reduces the chance of undiscovered errors.